-- Employees eligible for the retention incentive payments are regular employees in the following Social Program Officer (SPO) classifications in CLBC providing direct services in Hard to Recruit (HTR) Communities: - a.
+- Employees eligible for the retention incentive payments are regular employees in the following CLBC positions: Social Program Officers, Contracts Clerks and Practice and Service Advisors who are providing direct services in Hard to Recruit (HTR) Communities: - a.
 Social Program Officer Growth to 24 (Facilitators and Analysts) - b.
-Social Program Officer 24 (Facilitators and Analysts) - The amounts of the retention incentive payments are listed in Appendix 1. - For the purposes of this memorandum of agreement, HTR Communities are those communities designated by CLBC as having demonstrated recruitment and retention challenges for Social Program Officers providing direct services.
-The list of HTR Communities is listed in Appendix 2. - The retention incentive payment is payable annually at the beginning of the next fiscal year.
-The memorandum of agreement will commence for the 2020/2021 fiscal year such that the first retention payment will occur after March 31, 2021. - 5.
-Full payment of the incentive payment is based on eligible service during the full fiscal year (April 1st to March 31st).
-The payment will be pro-rated for part-time employment.
-With the exception of maternity and parental leave, periods of absences on leave without pay or STIIP periods in excess of 30 calendar days and periods of LTD shall also be pro-rated from payments.
+Social Program Officer 24 (Facilitators and Analysts) - c.
+Contracts Clerk 12 (formerly R11) - d.
+Practice and Service Advisors - 2.
+The amounts of the retention incentive payments are listed in Appendix 1. - 3.
+For the purposes of this Memorandum of agreement, HTR Communities are those communities designated by CLBC as having demonstrated recruitment and retention challenges for Social Program Officers, Contract Clerks and Practice and Service Advisors.
+The list of HTR Communities is listed in Appendix 2. - 4.
+The retention incentive payment is payable annually at the beginning of the next fiscal year.
+The Memorandum of agreement will commence for the 2022/2023 fiscal year such that the first retention payment will occur after March 31, 2023. - 5.
+Full payment of the incentive payment is based on eligible service during the full fiscal

-- 6. Employees who become ineligible (e.g. resignation or transfer to a non-eligible position or non-HTR Community) prior to the end of the fiscal year shall not receive any payment for that fiscal year.
-Notwithstanding the foregoing, an employee scheduled to retire and receive a pension benefit under the Public Service Pension Plan Rules, will have the retention incentive payment pro-rated based on last day worked.
-Employees who are moved out of an eligible area or position as a result of an employer initiated transfer shall receive a pro-rated payment for the year. - 7.
+- year (April 1st to March 31st).
+The payment will be prorated for part-time employment.
+With the exception of maternity and parental leave, periods of absences on leave without pay or STIIP periods in excess of 30 calendar days and periods of LTD shall also be prorated from payments. - 6.
+Employees who become ineligible (e.g. resignation or transfer to a non-eligible position or non-HTR Community) prior to the end of the fiscal year shall not receive any payment for that fiscal year.
+Notwithstanding the foregoing, an employee scheduled to retire and receive a pension benefit under the Public Service Pension Plan Rules, will have the retention incentive payment prorated based on last day worked.
+Employees who are moved out of an eligible area or position as a result of an employer initiated transfer shall receive a prorated payment for the year. - 7.
 The parties recognize that these retention incentives payments are in response to current market conditions to assist CLBC's desired recruitment and retention outcomes.
 As such they will be reviewable on an ongoing basis.
-The Employer may terminate this memorandum of agreement with 60 days' notice to eligible employees and the BCGEU.
+The Employer may terminate this Memorandum of agreement with 60 days' notice to eligible employees and the BCGEU.
 Should the effective date of the termination not coincide with the end of the fiscal year, the retention incentive payment applicable to the final year will be prorated to include the period prior to the effective date of termination. - 8.
-The Employer may adjust the list of HTR Communities by adding or deleting communities in this memorandum of agreement with 60 days' notice to eligible employees and the BCGEU.
-Should changes to the HTR Communities list not coincide with the end of the fiscal year, the retention incentive payment applicable to the final year will be pro-rated to include the period prior to the effective date of the change to the list. - It is understood that the retention incentive payments are not pensionable, and do not form part of base salary.
+The Employer may adjust the list of HTR Communities by adding or deleting communities in this Memorandum of agreement with 60 days' notice to eligible employees and the BCGEU.
+Should changes to the HTR Communities list not coincide with the end of the fiscal year, the retention incentive payment applicable to the final year will be prorated to include the period prior to the effective date of the change to the list. - 9.
+It is understood that the retention incentive payments are not pensionable, and do not form part of base salary.